joomla-framework/application/README.md

 ## Initialising Applications

 `AbstractApplication` implements an `initialise` method that is called at the end of the constructor.
-This method is intended to be overriden in derived classes as needed by the developer.
+This method is intended to be overridden in derived classes as needed by the developer.

 If you are overriding the `__construct` method in your application class, remember to call the parent constructor last.